Gopal Hari Deshmukh: Career

 Deshmukh started his career as a translator for the government then under British Raj.
 In 1867, the government appointed him a small cause judge in Ahmedabad, Gujarat.
-He worked as a Diwan also in Ratlam state.
-The government had commended him with the honorifics 'Justice of Peace' and 'Raobahadur' while he was still working.
-He retired as a sessions judge.
-He held many other important positions, including those of the Assistant Inam Commissioner, Joint Judge of Nasik High Court, and Member of the Law Council.
+He also worked as a Diwan for the princely state of Ratlam.He held many other important positions, including those of the Assistant Inam Commissioner, Joint Judge of Nasik High Court, and Member of the Law Council.He retired as a sessions judge.
+Deshmukh received many honors for his service from the colonial government including 'Justice of Peace' and 'Raobahadur'.

 Social activism

 Social work in Maharashtra

 At age 25, Deshmukh started writing articles aimed at social reform in Maharashtra in the weekly Prabhakar (प्रभाकर) under the pen name Lokhitawadi (लोकहितवादी).
 In the first two years, he penned 108 articles on social reform.
 That group of articles has come to be known in Marathi literature as Lokhitawadinchi Shatapatre (लोकहितवादींची शतपत्रे).

 He promoted emancipation (liberation) and education of women, and wrote against arranged child marriages, dowry system, and polygamy, all of which were prevalent in India in his times.

 He wrote against the evils of the caste system which was strongly prevalent in India in his times, condemned harmful Hindu religious orthodoxy, and attacked the monopoly in religious matters and rituals which Brahmin priests had through a long tradition (Deshmukh, himself, belonged to the Brahmin caste).
 He enunciated certain 15 principles for bringing about religious reform in Hindu society.